Tanama Tales

 Like KOA, this group brings resort-style amenities to the camping experience.
 The Soledad Canyon facility can be seen as a small town due to its size (over 300 sites).

-There are all sorts of sporting facilities, pool, store, pond, and walking trail.
+There are all sorts of sporting facilities, a pool, store, pond, and walking trail.
 There are an exclusive pool and lounge for adults.

 Distance from Los Angeles: 45 Miles